dotnet/EntityFramework.Docs/entity-framework/core/get-started/netcore/new-db-sqlite.md

 ## Create a new project

-Create a new console project:
+* Create a new console project:

   ``` Console
   dotnet new console -o ConsoleApp.SQLite
   ```
-## Change the current directory to the application's directory
+## Change the current directory

-In subsequent steps, we need to issue `dotnet` commands against the application, so we change the current directory like this:
+In subsequent steps, we need to issue `dotnet` commands against the application.

+* We change the current directory to the application's directory like this:

   ``` Console
   cd ConsoleApp.SQLite/